CryptoverseCC/robohash-token/README.md

 Set following properties:
 - `REACT_APP_NAME` - Your app name (in my case RoboHash).
 - `REACT_APP_INTERFACE_VALUE` - Url where your website will be hosted.
-Although it is not necessary you may benefit from it in the future.
 - `REACT_APP_ERC_721_NETWORK` - Name of the network where your ERC721 contract is deployed.
-Please note that even that your address is deployed on particular network the users will be able to create messages also on other networks.
+Please note that even that your contract is deployed on particular network users will be able to create messages also on other networks (The power of the cross-chain!!).
 - `REACT_APP_ERC_721_ADDRESS` - Address of your ERC721 contract.
-- `REACT_APP_BASENAME` - Base url (in my case `/robohash/`)
+- `REACT_APP_BASENAME` - Base url (in my case `/robohash-book/`)

 Ad 2. `package.json`